With several vaccines now approved for use in the UK, a mass vaccination programme is underway across the four countries of the UK.

 The most common ways that vaccines are rolled out, PGDs, must be authorised by a health authority, special health authority, NHS Trust/Foundation Trust or a primary care trust.
 Once the PGD is authorised, it is then the responsibility of the authorising body to ensure the competency of their staff, by providing appropriate education and training for the safe and effective administration of the medicine.
 This means that the vaccine will be delivered locally by an employer, as well as the training necessary to administer it.

-Further information about how to get involved with the COVID-19 vaccination programmes across the UK can be found at the following websites:
+The recruitment of volunteer vaccinators is currently closed but further information about how to get involved with the COVID-19 vaccination programmes across the UK can be found at the following websites:

 Health Education and Improvement Wales